25 Best Things to Do in Fairbanks, AK

-Alternatively, you can participate in a plethora of activities being organized in this beautiful city.
+Alternatively, you can participate in a plethora of activities in this beautiful city.

-This makes the night skies clear and perfect for watching the Northern Light shower in crisp exhilarating visuals.
+This makes the night skies clear and perfect for watching the Northern Light shower in compelling visuals.

-This is one of the best eating spots in Fairbanks where Chef Georges serves his special meals customized with his signature touch to make for sumptuous culinary delights.
+Latitude 65 is one of the best eating spots in Fairbanks, where Chef Georges serves his special meals.

-The master chef even makes plenty of use of the in-house grown berries in many of his recipes.
+The master chef even makes plenty of use of in-house-grown berries in many of his recipes.